 ELIZABETH: (To ARMIN) Take this fool, Captain, and put him in the dark for three days with but little bread and water.
 I have a distaste for this fooling.
-(ARMIN signals GUARDS who cross and take POOL)
+(ARMIN signals GUARDS who cross and take FOOL)

-FOOL: No. no. madem.
+FOOL: No, no, madam.